johnaweiss/HTML-Micro-Templating/readme.md

  - **YourWebPage.html**: Contains Containers, Templates, and Records.
 The attached index.html is a working example of how to use the system.

 Optional files:
- - **style.css**: *Not needed for this system to work.* The attached style.css emonstrates normal stying on the clones.
+ - **style.css**: *Not needed for this system to work.* The attached style.css demonstrates normal stying of the clones.
  - **records.html**: Optionally, records can be stored in a separate file instead of on the webpage.

 https://replit.com/@johnaweiss/Micro-Template-Demo?v=1